afossey/companies-coding-test/README.md

 # Run tests

-``./gradlew test``
+``./gradlew test --rerun-tasks``

+It starts a mix of unit and integration tests.

-Before each test the CSV directory is created and/or cleaned.
+The CSV directory is created or cleaned before each test using the CSV writer.

 # Final integration tests